liuchunchi/draft-liu-acme-rats/draft-ietf-acme-rats.md

 ## 'remote-attestation' identifier {#sec-identifier}

 A new identifier type to indicate client support or server request for remote attestation.
-This is a "dummy" identifier in that the `value` does not contain an actual identifier, but instead a property that is the be remotely attested.
+This is a "dummy" identifier in that the `value` does not contain an actual identifier, but instead a property that is to be remotely attested.
 The `value` MAY be left empty, or contain a property hint as per {{prophints}}.

 type (required, string):